moclojer/moclojer/docs/webhook-support.md

 ---
-description: Moclojer now supports webhooks, allowing for background requests to other APIs or endpoints.
+description: Moclojer now supports webhooks, allowing for background requests to other APIs or endpoints
+---

 # Webhook support (background request)